triptych/cozy_garden/README.md

 - `styles.css` - Styling and animations
 - `script.js` - Game logic and mechanics
 - `background.md` - Detailed implementation notes
+- `CHANGELOG.md` - Record of all notable changes to the game

 ## Cozy Game Mechanics Demonstrated